Only have time to spend one day in Venice? Here’s the perfect itinerary for you!

 2 PM: Eat Cicchetti

 If you don’t eat lunch before your tour, you’ll be hungry now.
 Venice is known for “Cicchetti,” which is their version of tapas.
 They’re small bites meant to be washed down with wine.
 Two advantages to this: 1) they don’t take long to eat, so you’ll have more time to spend your one day in Venice exploring and 2) they’re a part of the authentic Venetian experience.
 You can find pasta and pizza anywhere else in Italy, but not cicchetti.
+Check out this list of foods you should try in Venice!

 There are bacaris (bars) all over Venice where you can find cicchetti, but there’s a particularly high concentration at the Rialto market.
 Which, if you ask, your tour guide can drop you off at the end of your tour.
 While you’re there, make sure to get your picture of the famous Rialto bridge.